 The answer is too vague and raises more questions.
 After missing that important deadline, what did the candidate do?
 How did the candidate communicate their failure to their colleagues or supervisor?
 What has the candidate done since missing their deadline to ensure that another one will never be missed again?

-How exactly did the candidate “work to improve organizational skills?”
 As you can see, giving more weight to your weakness rather than your specific areas of improvement leaves room for your interviewer to doubt your strength as a candidate.
+We recommend the following approach:

 Once you have brainstormed a list of weaknesses, select one that you can expand upon in detail for your answer.
 It is advisable to select a weakness that will allow you to tell a focused and clear narrative that cites specific examples of your growth.